wolf-dog/nighted.vim/README.md

 nighted.vim
 ===========

-A purple and blue colorscheme with dark-background, both for CUI and GUI
+nigted.vim is a dark colorscheme with pale violet and blue foreground.

+Designed for 256-color terminal emulaters, and also works well on gui version.

+# Installation

+Copy nighted.vim to your .vim/colors directory, then do

+    :colorscheme nighted